super30admin/SD2/README.md

 **Feature Requirements**

-Primary Features:

-1. Users should have the option to upload / download / view photos.
-2. Users can perform photo / video title searches.
-3. Other users can follow.
-4. The system should be able to generate and display the News Feed of a user which consists of top photos from all the people that the user follows.

-Secondary Requirements:

-1. Our service needs high availability.
-2. Consistency can take on a hit (for availability), if a user fails to see a photo for a while; it should be fine.
-3. The system should be highly reliable; no photo or video that is uploaded should ever be lost.

 **TO DO : Follow the below framweork to design System.
 Mandatory upload of hand drawn photos of design.**